 Class II: Equipment in which protection against electric shock does not rely on basic insulation only, but in which additional safety precautions, such as double insulation or reinforced insulation are provided, there being no reliance on either protective earth or installation conditions.
 This means a class II SPS does NOT have a terminal/pin for earth ground connection.

-LPS: When an electronic circuit is powered by a limit power source (LPS), its output current and power are under the limitation shown in IEC60950-1 Table 2B, and the risk of fire can be reduced significantly.
+LPS: When an electronic circuit is powered by a limit power source (LPS), its output current and power are under the limitation shown in IEC 62368-1 Table Q1, and the risk of fire can be reduced significantly.
 So, the safety distances and flammability rating of components can be much lower.
 Therefore, the plastic enclosure of these power supplies could use HB flammability rating to reduce cost.
-This definition comes from ITE product (IEC/EN/UL60950-1).
+This definition comes from ITE/AV product (IEC/EN/UL 62368-1).

 Class 2: When an electronic circuit is powered by class 2, its output current and power are under the limitation shown in UL 1310 Table 30.1, and the risk of fire can be reduced significantly.
 So, the safety distances and flammability rating of components can be much lower.
 Therefore, the plastic enclosure of these power supplies could use HB flammability rating to reduce cost.
 This definition comes from UL class 2 power unit (UL 1310).

 What are the common safety standards in America and Europe If power supply is used in battery charger?